hawkjo/champ/README.md

 `--flipud` invert all images through the horizontal axis (i.e. run numpy.flipud() on all images).
 This was added to handle a quirk with the way MicroManager saves images.

 `--fliplr` invert all images through the vertical axis (i.e. run numpy.fliplr() on all images).
-We have not needed this, but if your images don't align you may try passing it in.
+If your images don't align you may try passing it in.

 `-v -vv -vvv` set the verbosity level (-vvv is debug mode).

 #### Aligning Images

 CHAMP will attempt to align as many images as possible.
 The output will be the coordinates of each FASTQ read within an image, saved in text files in the `results` directory, along with a file containing the alignment parameters.

 `IMAGE_DIRECTORY` the directory that contains all of the HDF5 image files

+`--rotation-adjustment` rotational adjustment to apply to read coordinates before attempting alignment.
+Can be negative!
+Even misalignment by a degree can prevent the rough alignment from working.
+If your alignments don't work, try a range of values from -5 to 5 degrees in 0.5 degree increments.

 `--min-hits` the minimum number of exclusive hits required for a precision alignment to be considered valid

-`--snr` the minimum signal-to-noise ratio (relative to random alignments) to consider a rough alignment valid
+`--snr` the minimum signal-to-noise ratio (relative to random alignments) to consider a rough alignment valid.
+We have found that 1.4 to be ideal under most scenarios.

 `--make-pdfs` produce some diagnostic PDFs to examine the quality of the alignment

+`--fiducial-only` only align the channel with the fiducial markers.

 `-v -vv -vvv` set the verbosity level (-vvv is debug mode).